How anti-homeless architecture in cities makes us all feel less welcome

 Well, not quite.

-But, before we further explore the negative impacts of this type of design, let’s take a look at what might be considered anti-homeless architecture.
+Before we further explore the negative impacts of this type of design, let’s have a look at what might be considered anti-homeless architecture.

 1) Slanted benches

-Their uncomfortable design makes them not only a deterrent to anyone wishing to sit for long periods, but they’re completely impossible to lie across without falling off.
-This means a rough sleeper looking for a place to sleep is forced to look elsewhere.
+Their uncomfortable design makes them not only a deterrent to anyone wishing to sit for long periods, but they’re also completely impossible to lie across without sliding off.
+This means a rough sleeper looking for a place to sleep is forced to look elsewhere — likely not under the cover of a bus stop shelter.

 2) Armrests and dividers on benches

-You might’ve noticed these if you’ve experienced a long delay at an airport and found that dividers between seats prevented you from lying down to get some rest.
+You might’ve noticed these types of anti-homeless benches if you’ve experienced a long delay at an airport and found that dividers between seats prevented you from lying down to get some rest.

 That’s the aim.
 Physical barriers across benches make it impossible for anyone to lie across them, meaning rough sleepers are forced to sleep on floors instead of somewhere elevated and safe.